pedro19v/GIMME/README.md

 GIMME (Group Interactions Management for Multiplayer sErious games) is a research tool which focuses on the management of interactions in groups so that the collective ability improves.
-More specifically, what sets the method appart is that the interactions between players are explicity considered when forming group configurations (also called coalition structures in some problems).
+More specifically, what sets the method appart is that the interactions between players are explicity considered when forming group configurations (also commonly named coalition structures).
 This repository contains the core of the application (written in Python), as well as some examples.
 Over time, we aim to improve the core functionalities as well as provide more examples for GIMME.

 ## Requirements

-GIMME only requires Python 3 in order to be executed (Tested in Python 3.7.4).
+GIMME requires Python 3 in order to be executed (Tested in Python 3.7.4).
 No additional tools are required.
 Tested on Windows and Linux.
-May also work in MacOS.
+May also work in MacOS, but remins still untested in this platform.

 ## Setup